Stab (music)

 In music, a stab is a single staccato note or chord that adds dramatic punctuation to a composition.
-Stabs are usually provided by horns (real or synthesized), thus the term horn stab, or an orchestral sample and usually occur on a 1-beat.
+Stabs may be provided by horns (real or synthesized)—a horn stab—or an orchestral sample—an orchestra hit—and usually occur on a 1-beat.
 Stabs are used in a wide variety of music genres including jazz, rock, classical, funk, freestyle, trap, EDM, metal and ska.
-See orchestra hit for audio samples.

 There is no standardized notation symbol to specifically indicate a stab.
 They are most commonly notated as a short note value with a staccato dot, sometimes with the verbal marking "stab".

 Stabs are also used in electronic music in the form of very short snippets of a song used as rhythmic accents in a new composition.
-Early breakbeat hardcore, such as Prodigy's "Fire", and hip hop in general made use of stabs.
+Early breakbeat hardcore, such as The Prodigy's "Fire", and hip hop in general made use of stabs.